hannaliebl/hannaliebl.com/content/blog/moving-to-netlify-part-one-hugo-on-netlify.md

 blogcategories = ["Guide"]
-blogtags = ["Static Sites", "Hugo", "Netlify"] featured = ["false"] summary = "I moved this site to Netlify, and write about how it works with Hugo to improve my deployment process (and how I fixed syntax higlighting on this blog.)"
+blogtags = ["Static Sites", "Hugo", "Netlify"] featured = ["false"] summary = "I moved this site to Netlify, and write about how it works with Hugo to improve my deployment process (and how I fixed syntax highlighting on this blog.)"
 +++

 This site is now being hosted on [Netlify](https://www.netlify.com/).
 Netlify is an "all-in-one platform for modern web projects."
 They have a free tier that allows you to, essentially, host your site on their CDN, hook up to a Github repository, and then run a build command on every commit to deploy your site.
 They offer a lot of serverless extras like form handling and paid solutions for identity management, but at its core for someone like me, Netlify is a static site deployment and hosting solution packaged in a user-friendly UI.